Space advocacy: Decolonizing space

 Participation and representation of humanity in space is an issue of human access to and presence in space ever since the beginning of spaceflight.
 Even though some rights of non-spacefaring countries to partake in spaceflight have been secured through international space law, declaring space the "province of all mankind", understanding spaceflight as its resource, sharing of outer space for all humanity has been criticized as still imperialist and lacking.
 For example arguments for space as a solution to global problems like pollution and related narratives of survival are considered imperialist by Joon Yun.
 Having a considerate policy towards space is seen as an imperative to allow a thoroughly sustainable human society also on Earth.

-Space ethics altogether has been around for decades, with contemporary representatives of the field, such as Tony Milligan, seeing an increasing need to more firmly establish it, particularly considering the urgent issue of space environmental protection.

 List of organizations

 Actively involved

 Organizations that are directly involved in space exploration, having their own active projects.

 Lobbying

 Organizations that focus mainly on lobbying government agencies and businesses to step up their efforts.

 Educating and publicizing

 Organisations involved in educating the public, to boost their understanding and enthusiasm about space.